annalope/Java-Projects/Magic_8_Ball/Readme.md

 This project simulates a magic 8 ball.
-It takes in a yes or no question as inputand responds with one of twenty possible responses.
+It takes in a yes or no question as input and responds with one of twenty possible responses.
 The responses are randomly  decided.
 It then prints the result and prompts the user for a new input.